j-lepard/LHL-Statistics/README.md

 8. All_Results is a tidy dictionary that does not require json normalization.
 9. DataFrame is created using All_Results dictionary.
 10. DataFrame is dumped to json in ../data folder for future reference.
 11. Compare depth/breadth of results between FS and Yelp.
+12. Identify the Top 10 locations by Rating

 > Details: [02.yelp_foursquare_EDA.ipynb](notebooks%2F02.yelp_foursquare_EDA.ipynb)

-> Outcome:
+> Outcome: Yelp has broader coverage than Foursquare.
+FS was elminated from further analysis

 | YELP           | Foursquare  |
 |----------------|-------------|